drtnf/resistanceAI/README.md

 If at least 3 missions succeed, the resistance wins.
 Otherwise the government wins.

 ##Rules - AI bots
-Rules will be added here for the AI bots.
-They must implement the provided agent interface, and we will add restrictions for the amount of computation, and system resources they can use.
+1. AI bots must implement the provided agent interface, and we will add restrictions for the amount of computation, and system resources they can use.
-We will also develop a points mechanism to encourage creative play.
+2. As mentioned in the agent interface, get methods are limited to 0.1 second of compute time, do methods are limited to 1 second of compute time.
+3. Agents may not use threading to access any additional computational resources.
+4. Agents may not read or write from the file system.
+Agents should not print to the screen either.
+5. Agents should have a parameterless constructor
+5. Java classes should have unique names.
+Please append your student number to the end of each class name to avoid clashes.
+6. The tournament will will be a selection of random games.
+Game.java has a sample tournament file.
+7. Agents will be randomly selected to play in games of between 5 and 10 players.
+There may be two or more instances of the one agent in a game.
+8. There will be a large number of plays to give all agents a chance to play both sides.
+9. Agents will be ranked on the percentage of games they win, regardless of whetehr they are a spy or a resistance member.
+10. Any attempt to cheat will result in immediate disqualification.
+11. Any Agent who crashes, or gets stuck in an infinite loop will be removed from the tournament.
+12. Agents who go over time, will be penalised or removed from the competition.

+Good luck.